70p4z/samsung-nasa-mqtt/readme.md

 In the end, I ended up rewriting a NASA-MQTT bridge in python, allowing all the previous, and many more.

 ## Hardware parts
+The project has been tested in 2 different configurations:

+### Through F3/F4 pair
 I'm connecting using the F3/F4 pair, and a wireless raspberry pi zero w.

 The tricky part was to find how to communicate with the F3/F4 bus, using a THVD8000 proved useful and efficient.

 I'm designing a PCB to allow for USB<->F3/F4 to allow for more people to play with this.

+### Through F1/F2 pair
+It allows extracting many information from the AHSP.
+Also it's not yet suited to fully control it through that link.

 ## How to
 Just execute the samsung_mqtt_home_assistant.py script after tweaking its values (extended configuration means to come)